Filippo Farioli

-Filippo Farioli (born 4 April 2005) is an Italian Grand Prix motorcycle racer who will be competing in the 2026 Supersport World Championship for VFT Racing.
+Filippo Farioli (born 4 April 2005) is an Italian Grand Prix motorcycle racer who competes in the Supersport World Championship for VFT Racing.
 He previously competed in the Moto3 World Championship in 2022, 2023 and 2024.

 Career

 Early career

 Born in Bergamo, Italy, Farioli comes from a well-established motorcycle racing family.
 His grandfather Arnaldo was a multiple-time Italian enduro champion, while his uncle Fabio won an Enduro World Championship in 1993.
 His father, Paolo, competed in supermoto.
-Farioli began riding motorcycles at the age of five, starting with motocross before switching to road racing around the age of 13.
+Farioli began riding motorcycles at the age of five, starting with motocross and winning the 2018 Lombardy Regional Minicross 85cc Championship, before switching to road racing around the age of 13.

 In 2019, Farioli competed in the Italian CIV PreMoto3, where he claimed several wins, and finished third overall, behind Luca Lunetta.
 In 2020, he moved up to the European Talent Cup with Team Honda Laglisse.
 He opened the season with a fifth-place finish at Estoril, but missed the final two rounds at Valencia due to injury and placed 20th overall.

 Farioli was selected to compete in the 2021 Red Bull MotoGP Rookies Cup, as well as the FIM CEV Moto3 Junior World Championship.
 He finished his debut season in the Rookies Cup in 15th place, with several top-ten finishes and a best result of seventh at Sachsenring.
 His best result in the FIM CEV Moto3 was an eleventh place at Jerez.
 For 2022, Farioli would switch to the Junior Aspar Team for the newly rebranded FIM JuniorGP World Championship, where he claimed his maiden win on home soil at Misano, along with five additional podiums, finishing third in the standings.
 That same year, he faced his second Red Bull MotoGP Rookies Cup season, where he claimed two podiums.
 Farioli made his Grand Prix debut as a wildcard at the final round in Valencia, finishing in 19th place.